Software Development — Custom Software, Web Apps and Architecture 2026

 API styles, tools and a decision matrix for internal and external interfaces.

-Scope, phase plan and abort criteria for the fast first cut.
+Scope, phase plan and stop criteria for a fast first draft.

 Monolith vs microservices

-Modular monolith as the default and when microservices really pay off.
+The Modular Monolith as the standard and when microservices really pay off.

 Agile vs waterfall

-Which process model fits which project type in the mid-market?
+Which process model fits which project type in mid-sized companies?

 Nearshore vs offshore vs in-house

-Cost, risk and steering effort of the three sourcing models.
+Costs, risks and management effort of the three sourcing models.

 TypeScript stack 2026